 Introducing Dr. James R. Taylor Jr. and Dr. Harold A. Fernandez, Our New Leaders for Cardiothoracic Surgery .
 On September 1, 2012, Drs.
 James R. Taylor Jr. (right) and Harold A. Fernandez joined our faculty as chief and deputy chief, respectively, of the Cardiothoracic Surgery Division.

-The Division’s faculty has been recognized for their clinical excellence by selection for inclusion in the present and past editions of the Castle Connolly Guides, America’s Top Doctors, representing the top 1% of physicians in the nation, and Top Doctors: New York Metro Area.
-In addition, the faculty has been selected for inclusion in the Consumers' Research Council of America Guide to America's Top Surgeons.
+The Division’s faculty have been recognized for their clinical excellence by selection for inclusion in the present and past editions of the Castle Connolly Guides, America’s Top Doctors, representing the top 1% of physicians in the nation, and Top Doctors: New York Metro Area.
+In addition, the faculty have been selected for inclusion in the Consumers' Research Council of America Guide to America's Top Surgeons.

 The Division provides both clinical services cardiac (heart) surgery and thoracic (chest/lung) surgery at Stony Brook University University Hospital.
 Our surgeons perform over 500 adult open-heart procedures and 150 adult thoracic procedures annually.
 They are leading members of the multidisciplinary teams of the Stony Brook Heart Institute and the Lung Cancer Evaluation Center, respectively.

-In 2011, the Stony Brook Heart Center was recognized as “high-performing” in the U.S. News & World Report's “Best Hospitals” Metro Area ranking, in which Stony Brook University Medical Center was ranked 10th in the New York metropolitan area, out of 180 other hospitals.
+In 2011, the Stony Brook Heart Institute was recognized as “high-performing” in the U.S. News & World Report's “Best Hospitals” Metro Area ranking, in which Stony Brook University Hospital was ranked 10th in the New York metropolitan area, out of 180 other hospitals.
 The magazine’s performance ranking in the specialty category of “heart and heart surgery” adds further distinction and quality-assurance to our clinical service.